Ziyadaj/Ziyadaj/README.md

 - 👋 Hi, I’m @Ziyadaj
 - 👀 I’m interested in Web dev / ML
 - 🌱 I’m currently learning Web development
-- 📫 How to reach me twt: @Ziyadaaj, Ziyad.aljadhai@gmail.com
+- 📫 How to reach me: Ziyad.jadhai@gmail.com

 <!---
 Ziyadaj/Ziyadaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.